AFRICA

 Act against Restraints of Competition

-Merkblatt zur deutschen Fusionskontrolle (Juli 2005)
+Merkblatt zur deutschen Fusionskontrolle (August 2022)

-Guidance on German merger control (English translation not available)
+Guidance on German merger control

 Merkblatt Inlandsauswirkungen in der Fusionskontrolle